$25.79+0.23 (+0.90%)

 First Busey Corporation operates as the bank holding company for Busey Bank that engages in the provision of retail and commercial banking products and services to individual, corporate, institutional, and governmental customers in the United States.

-First Busey Corporation in the Financial Services sector is trading at $25.96.
-The stock is currently 3% below its 52-week high of $26.65, remaining 1.0% above its 200-day moving average.
-Technical signals show neutral RSI of 64 and bullish MACD crossover, explaining why BUSEP maintains its current momentum and trend strength.
-The Whystock Score of 85/100 reflects a high-conviction bullish alignment.
+First Busey Corporation in the Financial Services sector is trading at $25.79.
+The stock is currently 3% below its 52-week high of $26.65, remaining 0.2% above its 200-day moving average.
+On fundamentals, Piotroski 5/9 shows mixed financial quality.
+The Whystock Score of 65/100 suggests a balanced risk-reward profile.

 First Busey Corporation operates as the bank holding company for Busey Bank that engages in the provision of retail and commercial banking products and services to individual, corporate, institutional, and governmental customers in the United States....